aiya000/aiya000.github.io-old/posts/2017-12-12-how-to-make-adhoc-polymorphism-less-ad-hoc-in-elm.md

 - - -

-<p class='dodon'>How to make and use type classes without implicit caller in Elm</p>
+<p class='dodon'>How to make and use type classes without implicit parameter in Elm</p>
 <p class='dodon' style='text-align: center'>\- 侵略者 -</p>

 - - -